utm-coders/studyGroup/lessons/misc/project-management-R/lesson.md

 # Why think about project management?

 Effective project management is essential for a few reasons.
 First, and perhaps most importantly, is that it does your future self a huge favour by ensuring you could always come back to a project at a later time and pick up where you left off without much hassle.
-Second, it ensures your projects (e.g., data anlyses) will be reproducible by yourself and by others in the future, even if programs or packages are updated.
+Second, it ensures your projects (e.g., data analyses) will be reproducible by yourself and by others in the future, even if programs or packages are updated.
 Third, good project management facilitates collaboration by ensuring a consistent and well-documented workflow for all collaborators (in fact, this is what makes developing these workshops so seamless!).
 Finally, having well-organized projects just feels good and makes working on projects a breeze rather than a headache.

 To put this in perspective, below is an example of a previous project of mine that I consider to be **bad** project management.
 There is no consistency in the naming of directories (some use spaces while others use forward slashes), there are many random files clutering up the project's root directory, and the manuscript submission folder is **filled** with different files, many of which I naively thought were the 'FINAL' versions.